This is a small selection of photographs of Great Central Railway structures south of Nottingham Victoria after closure and during demolition.

 From the platforms of the Midland station the GCR bridge was equally imposing.
 “Peak” diesel locomotive number 98, with the steam heating on, was waiting to depart westwards, in April 1969.

-The bridges over the Midland station were demolished in the early 1980s.
+The GCR bridge over the Midland station was demolished in the early 1980s.
 This view at Station Street, on the north side of the Midland station, shows the gap in the canopy where the bridge passed across.
 The NET tram system has now extended southwards here and a new bridge has been constructed over the Midland station again with a tram-train interchange station on top.

 Panoramic photograph from January 1975 of the Great Central viaduct and bridge over Queens Road on the south side of the Midland station, looking west.
 The bridge over the station is on the right.

-The Great Central viaduct and bridge and over Queens road were also demolished in the early 1980s.
+The Great Central viaduct and bridge and over Queens road were also demolished in the early 1980s, as shown here.

 A closer view of the demolition of the Great Central bridges and viaduct on the south side of the Midland station.

 An evocative photograph of the bridge over Arkwright Street, looking north in January 1975.
-This area has since been completely redeveloped.
+This area has since been completely redeveloped and is now totally different.

-The remains of Arkwright Street station in Feb.
-1975.
-The entrance was the bricked up doorway at bottom right.
+The remains of Arkwright Street station in February 1975.
+The entrance doorway, at bottom right, has been bricked up.
 Compare with the photograph taken in 1969 in the Trip to Nottingham & Rugby section.

 Another view of the demolition of Arkwright Street station.
-The platforms extended along the viaduct on the right.
+The platforms extended along the top of the viaduct on the right.

-Panoramic photograph taken in Jan.
+Photograph taken with a panorama camera (so with distorted perspective) in Jan.
 1975, looking east, of the viaduct which supported Arkwright Street station.
 The entrance buildings shown in the photographs above can be seen on the far left.
 All of the terraced housing in this area was demolished too as part of a large redevelopment.
+Click here or on the photograph above to go to a larger and extended image.

 The bridge shown in the previous photograph, in the final stages of being cut up.